 TL;DR: Between a surge in consumer demand, raw material and labor shortages, furniture and mattress manufacturers have been unable to keep up with consumer orders, creating a shortage of furniture and mattress products and long wait times for item availability.

-Increased consumer demand has caused dealers to place a tremendous amount of orders, causing shortages of product from manufacturers and raw materials from suppliers.
+Increased consumer demand created early on in the pandemic and sustained well into 2021, has caused dealers to place a tremendous amount of orders, causing shortages of product from manufacturers and raw materials from suppliers.

 Every manufacturer had to reforecast numbers to suppliers without a clear end to the shutdown.
 The forecast was a U-shaped recovery with a rebound in Q4.
 This turned out not to be the case.